superbrothers/kubernetes-docs/kubectl_config.md

-      --client-key string              Path to a client key file for TLS --cluster string                 The name of the kubeconfig cluster to use --context string                 The name of the kubeconfig context to use --insecure-skip-tls-verify       If true, the server's certificate will not be checked for validity.
+      --client-key string              Path to a client key file for TLS --cluster string                 The name of the kubeconfig cluster to use --context string                 The name of the kubeconfig context to use --disable-compression            If true, opt-out of response compression for all requests to the server --insecure-skip-tls-verify       If true, the server's certificate will not be checked for validity.
 This will make your HTTPS connections insecure
-      --kubeconfig string              Path to the kubeconfig file to use for CLI requests.
       --match-server-version           Require server version to match client version -n, --namespace string               If present, the namespace scope for this CLI request --password string                Password for basic authentication to the API server